 If you’ve made it this far through the guide, I commend you!
 Below, I’ve listed a few of my favorite pizza dough recipes.
 I hope you enjoy, and remember this is meant to be a fun learning process!

-The dough for beginners: Roberta’s Pizza Dough This is a fantastic dough recipe, adapted from Roberta’s Pizza in Brooklyn, NY.
+- The dough for beginners: Roberta’s Pizza Dough Recipe.
+This is a fantastic dough recipe, adapted from Roberta’s Pizza in Brooklyn, NY.
 It is simple and straightforward for beginners, and has a nice thin-crust texture.
-I highly recommend cold-fermenting the dough for up to 24 hours.
-I have found the texture is significantly better than a 3-4 hour room temperature rise.
-I’ve made all kinds of substitutions and adjustments to this dough and it’s remained incredibly resilient.
-You can use all AP flour if you don’t have 00 and it’ll still turn out tasty.

 I recommend trying out all three doughs and seeing what you like the most!